yeti-switch/doc/en/sems/sems-module-jsonrpc.rst

 	TCP port of JSONRPC socket

 server_threads
-    How many worker threads will be forked for JSONRPC requets handling
+    How many worker threads will be forked for JSONRPC requests handling

 .. note:: :doc:`yeti-cli <../yeti-cli/index>` console is client for SEMS JSONRPC interface.